 fantasy team with the great Nate on their roster, his Kings weren’t so great and barely made the playoffs.

 After a couple more All-Star seasons with the Kings, Nate spent a couple of injury plagued ones with the Knicks and Braves before ending up with the Celtics in 1978.
 It was in Boston where he won his first and only NBA championship.

-He would later be named inducted to the Hall of Fame, named to the NBA’s Top 50, and had his number retired by the Sacramento Kings.
+He would later be inducted to the Hall of Fame, named to the NBA’s Top 50, and had his number retired by the Sacramento Kings.
 That’s a pretty impressive resume for a guy nobody wanted to give a college scholarship to or draft.
-But if we had an ultimate Fantasy draft and could pick any player from any season, Tiny’s 1973 season would be one of the first point guard picks to go.
+But if we had an ultimate Fantasy draft and could pick any player from any season, Tiny’s 1973 season would be one of the first point guard to be picked.